expo/expo/docs/pages/workflow/expo-cli.md

 '$ npx expo install --check',
 ]} cmdCopy="npx expo install --check" />

-`npx expo install --check` prompts you to install incorrect packages locally and exits with non-zero in CI, meaning you can use this to do continuous immutable validation.
-In contrast `npx expo install --fix` will always fix packages if needed, regardless of the environment.
+`npx expo install --check` prompts you about packages that are installed incorrectly.
+It also prompts about installing the these packages to their compatible versions locally.
+It exits with non-zero in Continuous Integration (CI).
+This means you can use this to do continuous immutable validation.
+In contrast, `npx expo install --fix` will always fix packages if needed, regardless of the environment.

 You can validate specific packages by passing them: